Advanced Leadership Development Program

 Michael J. Liebman received a Management degree from the University of Baltimore and an Applied Behavioral Science, Master of Science degree from The Johns Hopkins University.
 He worked as a process re-engineering consultant and business manager for 10 years in financial, insurance, and university settings then went on to build a successful consulting practice specializing in leadership development, organizational change and incentive programs for both the public and private sectors.
 His leadership in employee incentives and Gainsharing has been recognized by The Harvard Kennedy School of Government and the Ford Foundation.
 Mr. Liebman has trained over 19,000 employees and future business leaders.
 He is an adjunct faculty member at Loyola University Maryland and is Myers-Briggs qualified.

 William “Randy” Everett

 Colonel (Ret) William “Randy” Everett received his BA degree from Regents College of New York and a Masters of Arts in International Security and Civil-Military Relations from the Naval Post-Graduate School.
 He is currently employed by the DOD at the US Army Research, Development and Engineering Command (RDECOM) and has extensive experience as a civil military consultant with subject matter expertise in leadership training, international relations, civil military cooperation experience, operational planning.
 He has developed and supported the execution of strategic plans and associated leadership training for organizations at both the academic and operational levels.
-Col (Ret) Everett is an Affiliate Instructor at Loyola University Maryland where he has taught International Business, Strategic Business Policy and Principles of Leadership.
+Col (Ret) Everett is a former Affiliate Instructor at Loyola University Maryland where he taught International Business, Strategic Business Policy and Principles of Leadership.